Nafir: Africa

 After the Muslim Arabs conquered the whole of North Africa as far as the Maghreb in the 7th century, most of the empires on the southern edge of the Sahara were at least partially Islamized by the 14th century.
 With the founding of Islamic sultanates, the African rulers adopted kettle drums, long trumpets and double-reed instruments from the Arab-Persian tradition in their representative orchestras and as insignia of their power.
 The instruments were adopted in musical styles that were still mainly rooted in the African tradition.
 The narrow-bore metal trumpets used by the Hausa in northern Nigeria and in the south are typical.
 In Nigera they are known as kakaki and with similar names further afield in the western Sudan region.
 The kakaki is an extremely long, thin trumpet related to the Central Asian karnai.
+These are known as gashi among Islamic people in Chad and among the Kanuri people in Nigeria.

 The kakaki trumpet type differs from the shorter nafīr, now found primarily in Morocco, and was probably spread in other ways.
 When the Arabic name nafīr referred to a metal trumpet in the 11th century, būq was no longer understood as a trumpet, but as an animal horn.
 From this time the metal trumpet nafīr may have arrived in the Maghreb on its way along the African Mediterranean coast to al-Andalus.
 The kakaki, on the other hand, could have been introduced from the north through the Sahara, up the Nile via the Sudan, or from the east coast of Africa.
 The Muslim traveler Ibn Battūta (1304–1368 or 1377) first visited Mogadishu on the east coast of Africa at the beginning of the 14th century, coming from Aden.
 He reports seeing a procession of the Sultan there led by a military band with drums (tabl), horns (būq) and trumpets (nafīr).
 At the sultan's palace, this military band (tabl-chāna) played the same instruments, but reinforced by cone oboes (surnāy), based on Egyptian models, while the audience stayed silent.
 In whatever route that oriental trumpets were distributed south of the Sahara, they encountered numerous horns and trumpets already common to sub-Saharan Africa that also served representative purposes, including transverse horns like the phalaphala or long longitudinal trumpets like the wazza.
 The kakaki may have replaced a long wooden ceremonial trumpet which survives among the Hausa in a short version called the farai.